-Basic Culinary Techniques
+HCUL1105 Basic Culinary Techniques

 In this course, students will analyze culinary terminology, cooking equipment, common tools, and ingredients.
 They will also examine the process for preparing stocks, sauces, and soups to meet industry standards.
 Students will differentiate between dry-moist-heat cooking methods.
 In addition, they will evaluate basic cooking methods with numerous ingredients, including the different applications and purposes of each method in relation to the ingredients used.
-Furthermore, students will develop mise en place skills, focusing on knife cutting.
+Furthermore, students will develop mise en place skills focused on cooking techniques.

-Meat, Fish & Poultry Fabrication
+HCUL1107 Meat, Fish & Poultry Fabrication